-Financial Aid Disbursement
+Financial Aid Disbursement:

 Financial aid (grants, fee waivers, scholarships, and Direct Student Loans) are credited to the student's account and applied toward their institutional charges prior to fee payment, provided they are enrolled for the correct number of credits, their financial aid file is complete, and all admissions requirements are met.
 If a student has a credit balance after all of their institutional charges have been paid, a check for the remaining amount will be released to the student.
-Credit balances become available to returning students the third week of fall and spring semesters, the second week during the summer semester.
+Credit balances become available to returning students the third week of fall and spring semester, the second week during summer semester.
 If a student is a first-time Direct Loan borrower, credit balance checks will be available after the student has been enrolled for 30 days.
-Credit balance checks are available to be picked up at the Student Accounts Office located to the right when entering

-Enrollment Services.
-Checks that are not picked up from the Student Accounts Office after one week will be sent by U.S. mail to the student's current address on file.
+Credit balance checks are available to be picked up at the Student Accounts Office located to the right when entering Enrollment Services.
+Checks that are not picked up from the Student Accounts Office for one week, will be sent U.S. Mail to the student's current address on file.